 Atlas had a relatively stable climate, which alternated between wet and dry seasons.
 Although there were portions of the world that offered extreme cold, the mainland remained hot and arid without routine rain.
 Water was highly valued to its people, some venturing to consider it a sacred substance.
 Under the right conditions of temperature, Atlasian water functioned as a healing salve and frequently found itself in medical elixirs given to the wounded or weary.
 An adventurer on Atlas rarely traveled without one of these concoctions.

-"Well, seems I'm not there quite yet..." she murmured somberly, her eyes drifting over the fields.
+"Well, seems I'm not there quite yet..." she murmured somberly, grazing over the fields.
 She sighed.
 "That dream I had the other night felt so real.
 Maybe someday I'll become a knight and get a chance to explore the world again."

 Although the girl appeared biologically to be in her early twenties, she was considerably order.
 This type of life span was not unheard of on Atlas.
-Pepper had experienced her fair share of life's joys and miseries, although mostly within her parents' care.
-After living with them for an extended time, they left for parts unknown, nominating Pepper to watch over the estate.
-She had settled into a long period of complacency, but now, her patience began to wear.
-The fields now became an eyesore, constantly needing care.
-The mountains began to call to her, whispering some unsaid promise in the wind.
+Although for Pepper, most of it occurred within her parents' care.
+After living with them to help with the farm for an extended time, they left for parts unknown, nominating Pepper to watch over the estate.
+She had settled into a long period of complacency, but now, her patience wore thin.
+The fields now became a burden, constantly needing care.
+The mountains called to her, whispering some unsaid promise in the wind.